turingschool/lesson_plans/ruby_04-apis_and_scalability/load_testing_and_production_performance_monitoring.markdown

 require 'capybara/poltergeist'
 ```

+Since poltergeist has no graphical interface, its progress through
-Add some `puts` statements inside of your script `loop` and run the task.
+the script is less obvious.
+Try adding some `puts` statements in your

-Alternatively, try outputting `session.current_path` at the end of each loop
+script so you can see what it's doing (perhaps outputting `session.current_path`
-to see what urls it is visiting.
+to see what url the script is on).

 Now you should see that our task is repeatedly visiting urls, this time
 a lot faster.
 And without opening a ton of browser windows in our face.